nirajp82/AWS/cdk.md

 ### CDK
 * `cdk init app --language typescript`: Initialise the code
 * `cdk ls`: List the different stacks
-* `cdk bootstrap`: cdk bootstrap is a tool in the AWS CDK that is responsible for populating a given environment (environment = a combination of AWS account and region) with resources required by the CDK to perform deployments into that environment.
+* `cdk bootstrap`: Bootstrapping is the process of provisioning resources for the AWS CDK before you can deploy AWS CDK apps into an AWS environment.
+(An AWS environment is a combination of an AWS account and Region).

-    When you run cdk bootstrap cdk deploys the CDK toolkit stack into an AWS environment.
+    When you run cdk bootstrap, cdk deploys the CDK toolkit stack into an AWS environment.
+The first time you deploy an AWS CDK app into an environment (account/region), you'll need to install a "bootstrap stack".

     The bootstrap command creates a CloudFormation stack in the environment passed on the command line.

-Currently, the only resource in that stack is An S3 bucket that holds the file assets and the resulting CloudFormation template to deploy.
+    If you want to deploy to multiple environments (different AWS accounts or different Regions in the same account), each environment must be bootstrapped separately.

 * `cdk synth $STACK_NAME`: See what the Cloudformation template will look like
 * `cdk diff $STACK_NAME`: Check the diff between what is currently deployed and what is currently declared in the code